gogocharli/omnium-solutions/src/en/index.md

 value:
   detail: Our dedicated team of highly trained and performant consultants to represent your brand to new clients.
   experience: With over 16 years of experience in both B2B and B2C sales, we have developed innovative outreach methods.
   focus: Our mission is to help you grow your company.
-As such we always aim to find and create the best opportunities
+As such we always aim to find and create the best opportunities.
   transparent: Communication is primordial.
 We care about the feedback from our clients to foster a long-lasting partnership.
   inter: All of our consultants are proficient in at least two languages.
 Start selling to new audiences now.
   results: We don’t accept sales which are not up to our standards.
 Our top priority is the quality and lifetime value we bring.